Last updated on March 6, 2025

 Watery Grave

-This is a combo control deck that aims to reanimate big creatures and put them into the battlefield or just make a copy of them with Lazav.
+This is a combo control deck that aims to reanimate big creatures and put them onto the battlefield or just make a copy of them with Lazav.
+Likeness Looter gives you so much gas, and Pit Automaton helps you get ahead fast.
 The primary strategy is to blink cards like Sphinx of Uthuun and Rune-Scarred Demon with the help of Conjurer's Closet.

 Wrap Up